cmu-sei/crucible/docs/blueprint/index.md

 #### Upload an Existing MSEL
 *Hotspot 2:*

-If creating a new MSEL from scratch is not desired, users can upload a preexisting MSEL and continue editing it on the application by using this functionality.
+If creating a new MSEL from scratch is not desired, users can upload a pre-existing MSEL and continue editing it on the application by using this functionality.
 This is useful to share existing MSEL work without having to add the pieces of information to a blank MSEL one by one.

-#### MSEL Cards
+#### Types Filter
 *Hotspot 3:*

-Click on the desire MSEL card to access its information.
-Here, users can also edit or update the existing information.
-Changes made will be seen live by other users without the need of sharing a new document every time.
+Users can use this filter to narrow down MSELs presented on the dashboard based on their categorization.
+Selections available are: All Types, Templates, and Not Templates.

-#### Download
+#### Status Filter
 *Hotspot 4:*

+Users can use this filter to narrow down MSELs presented on the dashboard based on their current status.
+Selections available are: All Statuses, Pending, Entered, Approved, and Completed.

+#### Search
+*Hotspot 5:*

+This functionality will enable users to search for an specific MSEL, in case it is not presented at the top on the dashboard.

+#### MSEL Management Features
+*Hotspot 6:*

+**1. Download**

 If users desire to have an offline copy of any desired MSEL, they will have the ability to download a copy to their devices by using the Download feature.
 If by any chance users don’t have an internet connection, this feature will be useful since they will be able to work offline on the MSEL and then upload the MSEL back to the application, so that other users can see any changes made.
 Although users can work on the MSEL offline, it is not recommended since they will be missing of all of the helpful features that Blueprint offers.

-#### Upload
-*Hotspot 5:*
+**2. Upload**

 With the Upload feature, users can update the information from the MSEL Card with the new uploaded information.
 This feature will modify all the existing information with the one found on the .xlsx file.

 **Note:** When engaging in the export and import process of MSELs from the Blueprint application, it is imperative to ensure that injects and settings of the MSEL align with your particular preferences.
 It is worth noting that on occasion, during the import process of MSELs into the application, it may be necessary to reconfigure settings and specific fields.

-#### Delete
-*Hotspot 6:*
+**3. Delete**

 With the Delete feature, users will be able to delete existing MSEL Cards.
 By deleting the MSEL Card, all the information that was included in the MSEL will be deleted too.

-#### Copy
-*Hotspot 7:*
+**4. Copy**

 With the Copy feature, users will be able to create a copy of an existing MSEL Card.
 With this feature, users will be able to modify the copy, instead of the original.
 This is useful if the user isn't sure of any new changes or to have a foothold of the information that is needed, instead of creating a new MSEL from scratch.

+#### MSEL Cards
+*Hotspot 7:*

+Click on the desire MSEL card to access its information.
+Here, users can also edit or update the existing information.
+Changes made will be seen live by other users without the need of sharing a new document every time.

-#### Search
+#### Template Feature
 *Hotspot 8:*

-This functionality will enable users to search for an specific MSEL, in case it is not presented at the top on the dashboard.
+Checkbox used to identify and/or assign which MSELs should be a Template.

 ### MSEL Editing Functionalities